My Pet Humans

 “I just went to meet the new neighbors,” Mom explains as she tosses the salad, “but the furniture movers said they’d gone out somewhere and wouldn’t be back until later this evening.
 But yeah, some of their stuff is very high-end.
 They have a beautiful baby grand piano.”
 She pauses for a moment and adds, “I hope they aren’t wealthy snobs.”

 I go over to talk to Megan.
 Since she’s wearing shorts, I’m careful not to claw her as I reach up and place my paws on her leg to get her attention.
 “I’m ready to eat now,” I tell her.
-She looks at me and laughs.
+She looks at me and grins.

 “Dinner’ll be ready in a few minutes,” she says.
 “Be patient.”